shotgun-octopus/aperios-website/content/about.md

 Our goal is to deliver top-notch vulnerability assessments and tailored adversary simulation exercises.

 An Aperios exercise will expose security teams of all experience levels to real-world adversarial tactics.
-We empower organizations to focus on their businesses knowing that their security team is prepared for what lurks in cyberspace.
+We empower businesses to focus on their product knowing their security team is prepared for what lurks in cyberspace.

 ## Our Offerings